-The MSQRD app experienced explosive growth thanks to impressive viral sharing with friends.
+The MSQRD app experienced an explosive growth thanks to impressive viral sharing with friends.
+On top of that, the MSQRD team optimized the app’s product page using SplitMetrics A/B tests.
 As a result, Facebook acquired Masquerade (the company behind this viral photo and video filter app) for an undisclosed amount in March of 2016.
 The 3D mask technology is now used in live video within Facebook app, which Mark Zuckerberg introduced at F8 conference.

 MSQRD viral app allows you put on celebrity masks and animated filters while shooting photos or recording videos and share results with your friends.
 The app was featured on Jimmy Kimmel’s show and got over 16 million downloads in the first couple of months after its launch.

 Eugene (co-founder of app store optimization platform SplitMetrics) started MSQRD mobile app at a 48-hour hackathon Garage48 in Minsk, Belarus in the fall of 2015.
 His co-founder, Sergey Gonchar, a talented graphics programmer, came to Belarus from Montenegro to work on the project; he and Eugene went to school together and were friends for a while.

 Together with their third co-founder Eugene Zatepyakin, an expert in computer vision and machine learning who actually authored the face-tracking also employed in this viral mobile app, the guys set off to build the product which was soon to make headlines all over media thanks to viral sharing and millions of downloads.